7 Philippine cuisines – Halo-Halo, Adobo, Kare-Kare

 I kept seeing people selling these bacon wrapped hot dogs.
 How has this not made it to the US yet??

-Which is your favorite Philippine cuisines?
 Do you have a favorite Filipino dish?
 I’m ready to eat!